Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 Long-term Activity Ratios (Summary)

-The analysis of the quarterly financial ratios reveals several notable trends in asset and equity efficiency over the reported periods.
+The analysis of the financial turnover ratios over the periods from March 31, 2020, through June 30, 2025, reveals several notable trends and patterns concerning asset and equity utilization.

 - Net Fixed Asset Turnover